 A more distilled answer is I have 2 areas of speciality.

 The first is fashion & beauty as these are frequently lumped into one category.
 I add portraits to this group as they are along the same lines as a beauty image, but without as much make up and hair artistry, if any at all.

 The second is lifestyle, which can cover a wide swath of imagery.
 All of these have people in the image.

 As a fashion photographer I just love great wardrobe.
 It is very exciting for me to take a great model, have them in a wonderful outfit, on a cool location in great light with the work of my styling crew then direct the action while shooting.

 Equally exciting is a beauty image, where we have a great face that has make up meticulously applied with a strong sense of design or style and hair to match in wonderful light.

 Another is a portrait, where I am creating an image that can range from a simple "Look" to a strong and powerful using unusual position and dramatic light.

 Lifestyle is also a lot of fun.
 Where we delve into an image showing a slice of life that is so well done it does not look staged or forced and is 110% believable.

-A - I have a huge passion for the art, and my work shows it.
+A - Not for me, creativity once used on a regular basis will continue to grow, and I have a huge passion for the art, and my work shows it.

 So my question to you is: How can I help you today?